qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

   - Bridge pattern.
 View the underlying different implentations as one interface.
   - Composite pattern.
 View multiple objects as one object.
   - Decorator pattern.
 Wrap an object, changing its behavior and view it as the same object.
   - Facade pattern.
-View complex interfaces as simple interfaces.
+View multiple complex interfaces as one simple interface.
-  - Flyweight pattern.
-View owning into sharing.
   - Proxy pattern.
 Proxy object provides a view into other things.
-  - Facade pattern.
-Provide a simpler abstraction.
   - Template method pattern.
 View different implementations as the same interface methods.
   - Flyweight pattern.
 Save memory by sharing common data.
 View shared data as owned data.
 - Invariant production, grow and maintenance: